-Visitors may embrace, shake hands, and/or kiss the visitor briefly once before the visit, and after the visit is completed in the presence of the Visiting Room Officer, adjacent to the front desk.
+Visitors may embrace, shake hands, and/or kiss the Visitor briefly once before the visit, and after the visit is completed in the presence of the Visiting Room Officer, adjacent to the front desk.
+Visits will end at the Officer's desk.
+The Entry Area/Parking Lot will not be used as a place to say farewell.
+Visitors will sign out, and proceed to exit the Visiting Room, and return to their cars.
+After approximately five minutes, the Officer will return the inmates' commissary card and release him from the Visiting Room.

-Any effort to evade the Visiting Room Regulations will result in Disciplinary Action for the inmate, and possible legal proceedings against the Visitor.
+Any effort to evade the Visiting Room Regulations, will result in Disciplinary Action for the inmate, and possible legal proceedings against the Visitor.